 Statement of Corporate Governance

-All members of the Board believe strongly in the value and importance of good corporate governance and in our accountability to all of Velocity’s stakeholders, including investors, staff, customers and suppliers.
+All members of the Board believe strongly in the value and importance of good corporate governance and in our accountability to al of Velocity’s stakeholders, including investors, staff, customers and suppliers.
 The Board has adopted the Quoted Companies Alliance (QCA) Corporate Governance Code.
-The Board believes that the QCA Code is most appropriate for the size, risks, complexity and operations of the Company and is reflective of the Group’s values.
-Details of the Group’s compliance with the ten principles of the Code are set out below:
+The Board believes that the QCA Code is most appropriate for the size, risks, complexity and operations of the Group.
+Details of the Group’s compliance with the ten principles of the Code are set out here:

 Velocity’s strategy is to be the leading supplier of composite material kits to aerospace and other high-performance manufacturers, that reduce costs and improve sustainability.